-Definitions of Measures used in the Paper Ranking Table:
+Definitions of Measures used in the Organizations Ranking Table:

-The importance of a paper cannot, of course, be captured by a single ranking.
+The importance of an organization cannot, of course, be captured by a single ranking.
 SSRN provides rankings based on a number of measures.
-These rankings are meant to complement other measures of a paper´s scholarly impact, including the quality of the peer-reviewed journals in which the work is published.
-SSRN´s rankings can inform your thinking about the popularity and scholarly influence of papers.
-They provide valuable data not previously available.
+These rankings are meant to complement other measures of an organization’s scholarly impact, including the quality of the peer-reviewed journals in which the work is published.)
+By providing valuable data not previously available, SSRN´s rankings can inform thinking about the productivity and scholarly influence of an organization.
 However, these measures have important limitations.
 Use them carefully and wisely.
 We solicit your views on how to improve these rankings.
-Please email us at: CommentsSuggestions@SSRN.com.
+Please email us at: CommentsSuggestions@SSRN.com.)

 General information about the columns:

-- The numbers displayed in each column that are not in parentheses represent the count of the measure named in the column heading (for example downloads or citations).
-The numbers in parentheses represents the paper´s rank on that measure.
-The number of papers ranked is given in the Ranking Table´s title.
+- The numbers displayed in each column that are not in parentheses represent the count of the measure named in the column label (for example downloads or citations).
+The numbers in parentheses represent the organization’s rank on that measure.

 - If the column header is underlined, then the column is sortable by clicking on the underlined header.
 When you click on the header again, it will re-sort in the opposite direction.

-- Clicking on an underlined paper´s title will take you to that paper´s public abstract page.
-Any data item in the table that is underlined (e.g. downloads, citations), will display a graph of trend data when you click on it.
+- Any data item in the table that is underlined (e.g. downloads, citations), will display a graph of trend data if you click on it.

-SSRN currently provides paper rankings for the following measures.
+SSRN currently provides Organization rankings for the following measures: